 until reaching more than 100 cinemas across Japan in May 2016.

 Many TV shows start reporting about the movie and its incredible popularity, and do “What is KING OF PRISM and what are Cheer Screenings?” documentaries.
 They include interviews with fans, some saying they saw the movie more than a hundred times.
 Many extremely popular TV shows of Fuji TV made documentaries on the movie too: the Wide na Show that aired on April 3rd 2015, the Mezamashi TV that aired on April 12th and the Wide na B-Men that aired on April 24th 2016.
 Many other channels did too like TNC’s Momochihama Store!! of April 28th 2016.
 Kinpri and its Cheer Screening become a social phenomenon.
 Sociologists, anime experts and the like comment on the movie on these TV shows.
 Some think the movie and its Cheer Screenings are so addictive because it’s a great way to remove stress.
 Others point out how it’s incredible Cheer Screenings removed the taboo that one must not make any noise at cinemas.
-One popular sociologist, Furuichi Noritoshi, often tweets about how good the movie is.
+One popular sociologist, Furuichi Noritoshi, often tweeted about how good the movie is.

 Following the movie’s growing popularity, many shops start restocking on Pretty Rhythm related CDs and even make corners for the franchise.
 These photos show the Animate shop in Nagaoka on March 17th 2016 and Animate shop in Yamagata on March 16th.